Princes Highway

-Princes Highway is a major road in Australia, extending from Sydney via Melbourne to Adelaide through the states of New South Wales, Victoria and South Australia.
-It has a length of 1941 km (along Highway 1) or 1898 km via the former alignments of the highway, although these routes are slower and connections to the bypassed sections of the original route are poor in many cases.
+The Princes Highway is a major road in Australia, extending from Sydney to Adelaide via Melbourne, through the states of New South Wales, Victoria and South Australia.
+It is 1941 km long (along Highway 1) or 1898 km via the former alignments of the highway, although these routes are slower and connections to the bypassed sections of the original route are poor in many cases.

 The highway follows the coastline for most of its length, and thus takes quite an indirect and lengthy route.
 For example, it is 1040 km from Sydney to Melbourne on Highway 1 as opposed to 870 km on the more direct Hume Highway (National Highway 31), and 915 km from Melbourne to Adelaide compared to 730 km on the Western and Dukes Highways (National Highway 8).
-Because of the rural nature and lower traffic volumes over much of its length, Princes Highway is a more scenic and leisurely route than the main highways between these major cities.
+Because of the rural nature and lower traffic volumes over much of its length, the Princes Highway is a more scenic and leisurely route than the main highways between these major cities.